 What is domestic travel?

-Domestic travel refers to the act of traveling within one’s own country for work or pleasure, while international travel refers to traveling to a different country.
+Domestic travel refers to traveling within one’s own country for work or pleasure, while international travel refers to traveling to a different country.
 Domestic travel can also mean any flight that departs and returns within the same country’s borders.

 Domestic travel examples